 In this article, we’ll step inside the electronic heart of Fontana’s dispensers and explore how thoughtful engineering delivers reliability that facility managers can count on.

-The Role of PCB Design in Durability
+The PCB’s Role in Durability

-- Component Placement for Longevity
+- Component Placement for Reliability

-Sensor Range and Precision
+Sensor Range and Accuracy

 - Optimized Range